What State Produces The Most Beef in 2026

 The United States is the world’s largest producer of beef, generating billions of pounds of dark meat each and every year.
 How much of those billions of pounds do you think you consume?

-According to Stats for 2022, the Total Beef Production in the US Is Approximately 28.29 Billion Pounds (USDA)
+According to Stats for 2024, the Total Beef Production in the US was Approximately 26.98 Billion Pounds (Statista)

 what state has the most cows

-According to Stats of April 2023, the US Produced Over 12.2 Million Tons of Beef and Veal (Net Carcass Weight) and Topped the List of Leading Veal and Beef Producing Countries Globally (Source: FAO, USDA)
+According to the stats of April 2023, the US Produced Over 12.2 Million Tons of Beef and Veal (Net Carcass Weight) and topped the List of Leading Veal and beef-producing countries globally (Report Linker, USDA)

-As per new stats of USDA from April 2023, the total beef and veal production in the US reached 12.2 Million Tons.
+As per stats from April 2023, the total beef and veal production in the US reached 12.2 million tons.
 Remember the pandemic that locked many of us in our homes?

 I bet you didn’t see that figure coming, did you?